nvaccess/nvda/readme.txt

 		* This can be found in the client files archive available from http://www.adobe.com/devnet/acrobat/interapplication_communication.html
 			* The archive is named something like Acrobat_Accessibility_9.1.zip.
 		* Extract the AcrobatAccess.idl file into include\AcrobatAccess.
-		* The typelib is also required.
-			* A pre-built version has been provided for convenience at http://www.nvda-project.org/3rdParty/AcrobatAccess.tlb
-		* Copy AcrobatAccess.tlb into the source\typelibs directory.
 	* Adobe FlashAccessibility interface typelib: http://www.nvda-project.org/3rdParty/FlashAccessibility.tlb
 		* Copy FlashAccessibility.tlb into the source\typelibs directory.
 	* txt2tags, version 2.5 or later: http://txt2tags.sourceforge.net/